iluwatar/java-design-patterns/transaction-script/README.md

 ---
-title: "Understanding Transaction Script Pattern in Java: Simplify Your Code"
+title: "Transaction Script Pattern in Java: Simplifying Business Logic with Consolidated Scripts"
+shortTitle: Transaction Script
 description: "Explore the Transaction Script design pattern for Java applications.
 Learn how to organize simple business logic into efficient scripts with real-world examples and improve your coding efficiency."
 category: Data access
 language: en